hegongshan/gekkofs_fuse/docs/sphinx/users/running.md

                               RocksDB is default if not set.
 Parallax support is experimental.
                               Note, parallaxdb creates a file called rocksdbx with 8GB created in metadir.
-  --parallaxsize TEXT         parallaxdb - metadata file size in GB (default 8GB), used only with new files --version                   Print version and exit.
+  --parallaxsize TEXT         parallaxdb - metadata file size in GB (default 8GB), used only with new files --output-stats TEXT         Outputs the stats to the file each 10s.
+  --version                   Print version and exit.
 ````